1. Home

 • Page displays at up to 1280px wide, centered on screen

-• On screens wider than 1280px, page background color/image displays on either side
+• On screens wider than 1280px, the page background color or image fills either side

-• Elements are positioned according to your grid layout
+• Elements are positioned according to your layout

 • Spacing and alignment matches what you see in the editor